logzio/logz-docs/_source/user-guide/accounts/manage-the-distributed-tracing-account.md

 `_<< comment: need to see how this works in app >>_` -->

-##### Grant access to tracing data sources
+##### Grant access to a tracing data source

+Your Distributed Tracing account can serve as a data source which can be accessed by main and sub accounts.

-Configure which Logz.io main and sub accounts can access or view Distributed Tracing data sources.
+To manage access to your tracing account, configure which Logz.io main and sub accounts can access or view Distributed Tracing data source.

-When users are logged in to the accounts you add here, they'll be able to access or view the data in this account.
+When users are logged in to the accounts you add here, they'll be able to access or view the data in the data source.

 ###### Grant access to the data in a tracing account